hw4n/QuickGPT/README.md

 In short, QuickGPT streamlines OpenAI API usage, giving you both power and simplicity, so you can focus on getting the answers you need.

-## Easy Contribution

-If you have ideas for new features, feel free to contribute!
-The project is designed so anyone can easily add functionality through merge requests.

 ## Installation

 Install QuickGPT via npm: